Crash and Churn: survey reveals the customer service fails that cause attrition

 The days of long-term customer brand loyalty to brands are over.
 Today, consumer stickiness is far more dependent upon people’s specific experiences and the level of service they receive.
 Some turnover must always be expected – that’s the nature of competition, after all – but a high churn rate due to substandard customer service is unacceptable, and often entirely avoidable.

-New research on consumer behavior related to churn has revealed that 39% of Americans who canceled a contract with a company in the past 24 months cited customer service as the primary reason for calling it day.
+New research on consumer behavior related to churn has revealed that 39% of Americans who canceled a contract with a company in the past 24 months cited customer service as the primary reason for calling it a day.
 It’s interesting to note that 62% of these customers canceled after an ongoing negative experience, while only 19% left after a one-time crisis.
-This indicates a clear opportunity for companies to recognize any shortcomings and take corrective action before the customer defects.
+This indicates a clear opportunity for companies to recognize any shortcomings immediately and take corrective action before the customer defects.
+This will also go a long way towards helping to avoid future customer churn due to the same issue.

 Customer churn is widespread

-The survey dug deep into the aspects of customer service that made subscribers call it quits.
-The key pain points identified included:
+The customer churn survey dug deep into the aspects of customer service that made subscribers call it quits.
+The key pain points and customer churn statistics identified included:

 This data reinforces the need for companies to meet customer demand for convenient and effortless customer service transactions.
 When these expectations are not met, customers will simply take their business elsewhere.